clouducate/awsvpcb/README.md

 #
 CONFIG FILE (vpcb-config) SETTINGS
 #
-There aren't many settings to worry about in the vpcb-config file and most are self-explantory, but here's the list:
-  - COURSE & SEMESTER - These two parameters go hand in hand to determine the name of the log group to be created in Cloudwatch.
-If you happen to have multiple sections for a particular course within a semester, then it's recommended that you add the section number to the COURSE parameter.
+If you are used the awsvpcb-setup script (look at awsvpcb-setup instructions.docx for more information), then you can ignore this section as that utility builds this file for you.
+Otherwise, you can hardcode values, if desired.
+The default UNDEFINED values let the CONFIGURE script know to prompt the student to select their professor and associated vpcb-config file.
+Unless you plan to use some legacy functionality or use this outside of the centralized admin, you can ignore this section.
+Avialable parameters:
+  - INSTITUTION, PROFESSOR, COURSE, SEMESTER, & AVAILABLE_COURSES - By default, these are set to "UNDEFINED" to force prompting the student for professor selection.
+However, you can hardcode values for these, if desired, except for AVAILABLE_COURSES as this is only relevant for student selection.
+  - AWSVPCB_SEM - Set to DYNAMIC to allow for the dynamic determination of the semester based on the month of the year (e.g., 1-3=SPRING, 4-7=SUMMER, >7=FALL).
+Any other value simply avoids this automation and your hardcoded value for SEMESTER will remain as is.
+  - ERRORMSG - This is the message provided to students when an error occurs.
+The defaul value probably doesn't need to change from "please run ./AWSVPCB.DIAGLOG and let the professor know to review...."
   - DOMAIN - This is used to append to all of your server and ELB names.
 Consider this your fake companies domain name.
 The default is "awsvpcb.edu" and certificates for the VPN, and a couple of ELB (load balancer) names are provided for this domain as well as the CA cert (ca.crt) which is all used to build the VPC and ELBs.
 However, if you wish to create new ELB names or use a different domain, then you would need to create your own CA and replace all the relevant files in the "secfiles" directory.
+  - AWS_REGION - The AWS region where you want all of this built, however, only the default us-east-1 is supported "as is" because that's where the AMIs reside.
+  - PRIMARY_AWS_AZ - The AWS availability zone where you want as primary when not running in multiple AZs.
+However, it's important to note that US-EAST-1B is included in assignments as secondary AZ for WEB servers & ELBs, but primary can be in any other AZ in US-EAST-1
   - AWSCMD - This parameter should not be changed for now.
 It was setup to provide for the ability to change the aws command in the future.
+  - DIAGLOG_LAMBDA_URL - URL used when the student runs the DIAGLOG script after an error. (professor specific and generated by the aws-setup script)
+  - DIAGLOG_SUPPORT - This parameter can be set to "Y" or "N".
+This indicates whether student error logs should also be sent to central admin support.
+  - DIAGLOG_LAMBDA_SUPPORT_URL - Central admin support URL used if DAIGLOG_SUPPORT is set to "Y".
   - ENABLE_AWS_LOGGING - This parameter can be set to  "yes" or "no".
 If set to "yes", then an AWS access key and secret key with access to your Cloudwatch logs must be provided.
+Only "no" is supported with AWS Academy.
   - MANIFEST_LOCATION - This parameter can be set to "aws" or "local".
 If set to "aws", then an AWS access key and secret key with access to your S3 bucket where the VPC and Assignment json files are located.
-  - AWS_REGION - The AWS region where you want all of this built
-  - AWS_AZ - The AWS availability zone where you want all of this built
+Only "local" is supported with AWS Academy.
-  - LOGGING_ACCESS_KEY - The AWS access key to be used for logging to AWS
+  - LOGGING_ACCESS_KEY - The AWS access key to be used for logging to AWS (not supported in AWS Academy)
-  - LOGGING_SECRET_KEY - The AWS secret key to be used for logging to AWS
+  - LOGGING_SECRET_KEY - The AWS secret key to be used for logging to AWS (not supported in AWS Academy)
-  - MANIFEST_ACCESS_KEY - The AWS access key to be used to download VPC and assignment manifest json files from AWS
+  - MANIFEST_ACCESS_KEY - The AWS access key to be used to download VPC and assignment manifest json files from AWS (not supported in AWS Academy)
-  - MANIFEST_SECRET_KEY - The AWS secret key to be used to download VPC and assignment manifest json files from AWS
+  - MANIFEST_SECRET_KEY - The AWS secret key to be used to download VPC and assignment manifest json files from AWS (not supported in AWS Academy)
-  - MANIFEST_S3BUCKET - The AWS S3Bucket where the VPC and assignment manifest json files are located in AWS
+  - MANIFEST_S3BUCKET - The AWS S3Bucket where the VPC and assignment manifest json files are located in AWS (not supported in AWS Academy)
-  - DIAGLOG_S3BUCKET - The AWS S3Bucket where diagnostic information will be placed; the LOGGING_ACCESS_KEY must have access to write to this S3Bucket
+  - DIAGLOG_S3BUCKET - The AWS S3Bucket where diagnostic information will be placed; the LOGGING_ACCESS_KEY must have access to write to this S3Bucket (not supported in AWS Academy)
 #
 #
 #